smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/AddCommand/index.md

   3. Store the data provided in this RPC with the requesting application's appID
   4. Add the command to the application's menu at the position specified in the `menuParams`
   5. If driver distraction state is enabled, the number of shown items should be limited by the driver distraction system capability parameter [menuLength](../../common/struct/#driverdistractioncapability)
+  6. Renew the timeout via sending `BC.OnResetTimeout` notification to SDL in case more time for processing UI.AddSubMenu request is needed.

 !!!